+86 755 8671 9955

 Strengths:

-• True cloud-native architecture (no on-premise version)
+• True cloud-native architecture

-• Strong multi-subsidiary and multi-currency support
+• Strong multi-subsidiary, multi-currency, and multi-entity support

 • Good customization through SuiteScript and SuiteFlow